 On March 8, 2016, the Company entered into a lease agreement with Oregon State University, to lease 1,700 square feet of office and laboratory space located at HP Campus Building 11, 1110 NE Circle Blvd, Corvallis, Oregon, for approximately \$400 monthly.
 On July 1, 2016, the Company entered into the first amendment to the lease agreement which increased the monthly lease expense to approximately \$1,200.
 On October 1, 2017, the Company entered into a sublease agreement, which provides for additional office space and the monthly lease payment increased to approximately \$1,800.
 The lease expired on June 30, 2018 and the Company extended the lease through June 30, 2019.
-The monthly lease payment increased to approximately \$4,500 for the months ended June 30, 2018 through November 30, 2018, and increased to approximately \$7,550 for the months ended December 31, 2018 through June 30, 2019.
+The monthly lease payment increased to approximately \$4,500 for the months ended June 30, 2018, and increased to approximately \$7,550 for the months ended December 31, 2018 through June 30, 2019.
 On July 1, 2019, the Company entered into the fourth amendment to its lease with Oregon State University, which extends the lease expiration date to June 30, 2022.
 On July 1, 2020, the Company entered into the fifth amendment to its lease with Oregon State University which adjusts the Operating Expense Reimbursement payment due dates from monthly to quarterly, with the payments due in advance on the first of July, October, January and April.
 Effective July 1, 2020, the quarterly operating expense will be \$23,097.
+On September 1, 2021, the Company entered into the seventh amendment which expanded the lease to include approximately 703 square feet of High bay storage space in a building commonly known as Building 11.
+Effective September 1, 2021, the quarterly operating expense will be \$31,647 covering all utility and facility tooling costs.
+On January 24, 2022, the Company entered into the eighth amendment which expands the lease to include approximately 703 square feet of lab space, 768 square feet of cubicle space, 2,088 square feet of Highbay lab space, and 376 square feet of High bay storage space in a building commonly known as Building 11.
+Effective Jan